yahoo/storm-yarn/README.md

 ![environment](https://github.com/wendyshusband/storm-yarn/blob/storm-1.0.1/image/environment.png)

-Storm-on-yarn will deplicate a copy of Storm code throughout all the nodes of the YARN cluster using HDFS.
+Storm-on-yarn will duplicate a copy of Storm code throughout all the nodes of the YARN cluster using HDFS.
 However, the location of where to fetch such copy is hard-coded into the Storm-on-YARN client.
 Therefore,  you will have to manually prepare the copy inside HDFS.
 For example:

 The storm.zip file (the copy of Storm code) can be stored in HDFS under path "/lib/storm/<storm version>/storm.zip".